Darren Bent: Personal life

 Bent was born in Tooting, Greater London, to a family of Jamaican descent, and grew up in Thornton Heath.
 His father, Mervyn Bent, was a player in the youth systems of Wimbledon and Brentford.
 At the age of 10, he moved to Huntingdon, Cambridgeshire, where he attended Hinchingbrooke School and played in the Godmanchester Rovers youth system.
 While at school, Bent competed in the long jump for England Schools.
 His uncle Junior Bent and cousin Cory Bent were also professional footballers.

 Bent is a supporter of Arsenal and used to have a season ticket at Highbury.

 He was handed a formal caution by police in June 2004 after he was alleged to have shot a 12-year-old with a pellet gun.

 In 2019, Bent appeared on BBC's Celebrity Mastermind and scored a total of three points over two rounds; something he describes as "the worst experience of my life."

-Bent refrains from drinking alcohol and is a Christian.